PennyLaneAI/catalyst/doc/dev/architecture.rst

 Catalyst provides the "glue" to embed quantum tapes into the JAXPR, by converting PennyLane operations to their corresponding JAX primitive and by connecting operation arguments/results to the correct tracer objects.

+.. seealso:: For more details on the frontend code organization see :doc:`/modules/frontend`.

 .. _compiler: